21crickets/21crickets.github.io/docs/Whitepaper.md

 # Background

 ## Streaming Music On Blockchain
 The global entertainment market is expected to grow to about $2 trillion by 2021.
 In 2018, the music streaming market reached nearly $274 million.
 In addition, 41% of Internet users in Korea have registered for streaming services, and it is far higher than other countries.
 Recently, streaming services which increasingly have improved user convenience have emerged as the most accessible segment in the music market today.
 For groups of artists performing independently, streaming services is becoming a foothold that creating new types of revenue and moving away from geographic constraints to provide a wide range of audiences with their music.
 The most important thing is that artists also can improve their skills constantly through these services[^3].

 ## Smart Contract

-Smart Contracts have benefits and considerations in three area includes: digital Identity, Records, financial Trade and so on[^8].
+Smart Contracts have benefits and considerations in three area includes: digital Identity, Records, and financial Trade[^8].

+### Digital Identity

+#### Benefits
+1. Securely disclose personal data to various counterparties
+2. Reducing liability while facilitating frictionless KYC
+3. Increased compliance, resiliency and interoperability

+#### Considerations
+1. Security of smart contracts
+2. Technical integration with attestation providers
+3. Formation of protocols and standards to deliver interoperability by the involved parties

+### Records

+#### Benefits
+1. auto-renewal and auto-release
+2. Automated processes
+3. Archival data automatically

+#### Considerations
+1. Storing data on DLT without slowing performance or compromising data privacy
+2. Active involvement of lenders and registered agents must exist for more complex functions

+### Trade

+#### Benefits
+1. Faster approval and payment initiation
+2. Automated compliance
+3. Monitoring of Letter of Credit conditions
+4. Transport-related contract agreements
+5. Increased liquidity of financial assets due to ease of transfer and fraud reduction

+#### Considerations
+1. Wider acceptability and adoption
+2. Potential smart contract execution fall-out must be determined
+3. Integration with settlement systems, off-chain ecosystem

 ## Non-Fungible